All Episodes

 I demanded both of you.

-It's like the president and the vice president can't be in the same place at the same time.
+It's like the president and the vice president can't be in the same place at the same time, but I don't know what the hell happened yesterday.

-It looked like a photo op to me, a very good photo op for Putin that legitimized him, that legitimized Russia's military campaign that signaled that the U.S. understands that they're winning.
+It looked like a photo op to me, a very good photo op for Putin that legitimized him, that legitimized Russia's military campaign, that signaled that the U.S. understands that they're winning.

-But I don't know what actually took place or what will take place or where they will meet next and the forces, the preponderance of force on Trump from the neoconservative camp.
+But I don't know what actually took place or what will take place or where they will meet next and the forces, the preponderance of force on Trump.

 I refer to Trump as Orange McCain these days.